 And this is where the authority of the style guide is useful: I am able to document for the author, usually by chapter and section number (e.g., CMS 5.15), the rationale for the changes made.
-The author has a reference for the “why” of the change.
-And hopefully he or she appreciates the consistency, professionalism, and credibility that applying style brings to their text.
+Authors then have a reference for the “why” of the change.
+And hopefully they appreciate the consistency, professionalism, and credibility that applying style brings to their text.

 Putting Style Guides to Use in Your Own Work

 So, remember: if you want to keep consistency in your writing style and present a polished, professional product – without unnecessary formatting distractions for your reader – keep a style guide by your side (or on your screen, online) as you review your work.
 If you don’t have the time or inclination to navigate the sources and impose consistent style on your work, contact me, and I would be happy to speak my "editing languages" and do it for you.